apache/sdap-nexus/docs/quickstart.rst

 Start the Ingester
 ===================

+In this section, we will start the components for the ingester.
+These components are:

+* one or more granule ingesters which process data granules into NEXUS tiles;
+* the collection manager which watches for new granules and tells the ingesters about them and how they should be processed; and
+* RabbitMQ which handles communication between the collection manager and ingesters.

+We will also be downloading a number of NetCDF files containing science data for use in this demo.

 Create Data Directory
 ------------------------

 Let's start by creating the directory to hold the science data to ingest.

-Choose a location that is mountable by Docker (typically needs to be under the User's home directory) to download the data files to.
+Choose a location that is mountable by Docker (typically needs to be under the user's home directory) to download the data files to.

 .. code-block:: bash